 The problem

-Labour is one of the largest and most variable costs in warehouse operations.
 Yet the decision about how much labour to commit is often informal, reactive and hard to audit.
 When that decision is made late or on weak assumptions, the operation absorbs the impact through overtime, agency spend, congestion and service risk.
+Most warehouse optimisation focuses on execution, but cost is already committed before execution begins.
+This is the gap Labour Decision Intelligence is designed to solve.

 - Labour commitments are made late, under pressure